blaenk/blaenk.github.io/provider/notes/rust.markdown

 [1, 2, 3].map(|x| if *x > max { max = *x })
 ```

 Owned closures are written with `proc`, e.g. `proc(arg: int)`, and they own values that can be sent safely between processes.
+As a result, they can only be called once.
 The values they close over are copied, and they become owned by the closure.
 These are particularly used in concurrent scenarios, particularly for spawning tasks.

 Despite there being different types of closures, functions that expect a `||` closure can accept any kind of closure provided they have the same arguments and return types.
 For this reason, higher-order functions should usually define their closure types as `||` so that callers can pass any kind of closure.